songyunfan/everinst/README.md

 1. Search bar
 1. List view of all the resources, with CPU, Memory, Disk, Price, Region, ISP and reputation

+### App Store
+1. Allow users to select applications/frameworks to be installed on their clusters

+### Billing
+1. Visualization of the blockchain
+1. Show metering details by projects
+1. Transaction history in list view
+1. Wallet to purchase/sell tokens

+### User Management

 ## 2. Web/Desktop User Interface (Host View)

 ### Menu